StevenTammen/bibledocs.org/content/community-overview.md

 Ours is a community dedicated to Christian love and fellowship, and I am therefore completely unwilling to expose people to the slightest harm, even potential harm.
 For this reason, our community is much, much more private than many other online communities, and does require getting formally invited before one can participate.

 Fear not though, there is no terribly high bar here, and genuine interest is really the only true requirement.

-### Lurking is more than acceptable

-Many people already involved in the community don't post much, but just read what others write. *There is nothing wrong with this*, and in fact, while we'd love to hear from all who wish to share their views, we're happy to just have people listening too.
-It makes us feel like what we do has meaning.

-So please, if you are on the fence because you don't think you have the time to really post much or participate, don't let that be a barrier to joining the community.
-Come and lurk with us.
-It's fun.

 ### The registration form